Common Cat Tail Injuries

 The most common cat tail injury is minor trauma to the skin.
 In other words, random scratches caused by catching a door with their tail or coming into contact with another pet’s nails during an impromptu outdoor play (or, err, brawl) session.

 These incidents can lead to skin irritation, small wounds, and even hair loss.
-While they might not seem serious, they can quickly get infected because of how much bacteria lives in your cat’s mouth and on their claws.
+Although these wounds may seem minor, bacteria from your cat’s mouth and claws can quickly cause an infection.

 As for symptoms to look out for, keep an eye out for any redness, swelling, or scabbing along your cat’s tail.
 If Kitty is spending extra time biting or grooming an area, take a closer look.
 There might be a scratch they’re trying to help feel better.